Aguero, Neymar and Pogba..footballers who took their COD skills to the next level

 Delle Ali

-The English midfielder is a huge CoD enthusiast, he not only enjoy playing but he competes in CoD Warzone tournaments, such as the HyperX event that took place during July last year
+The English midfielder is a huge Call of Duty enthusiast, he not only enjoy playing but he competes in Warzone tournaments, such as the HyperX event that took place during July last year

 Lucas Vasquez

-The Merengue player is known for being one of the Elite players of CoD around the world, a big enthusiast of the game and enjoys showing of his gaming skills on his social media platforms
+The Merengue player is known for being one of the Elite players of Call of Duty around the world, a big enthusiast of the game and enjoys showing of his gaming skills on his social media platforms

 Omar Al Somah

-Al Ahli player started playing CoD back in 2013 on his mobile phone and later on PS, he’s working on his skills and aim to become a pro player some day
+Al Ahli player started playing CoD back in 2013 and he’s working on his skills and aim to become a pro player some day

 Bafetimbi Gomis

-During quarantine back in 2020 Al Hilal player Bafetimbi Gomis was spotted on his social media account several times playing CoD,
+During quarantine back in 2020 Al Hilal player Bafetimbi Gomis was spotted on his social media account several times playing Call of Duty,

-Video games helped athletes a lot into coping with lack of on court competition

 Jamal Boujandouh